 - Train the next generation of leaders for the academic world, for local, national and international government, and for the private and non-profit sectors;

 - Profile policy-and practice-relevant social science research being conducted at Western by disseminating our findings widely to policy-makers, practitioners, researchers, businesses and the general public;

 - Forge new, and strengthen established, links with the community, policy-makers, and practitioners for the purpose of supporting evidence-based decision-making;

 - Provide a home for international visitors conducting relevant research;

-- Mentor junior faculty working in policy-related areas and improve their ability to successfully apply for grants and contracts, and disseminate their research findings; and,
+- Mentor junior faculty working in policy-and practice-related areas and improve their ability to successfully apply for grants and contracts, and disseminate their research findings; and,

 - Facilitate applications for external grants and contracts that improve funding outcomes.